isabelleviraldo/rgb_points/README.md

 This Dockerfile will setup an environment for rgb_points to run in by building off of a ROS Humble base in Ubuntu 22.04, and install all of the dependencies necessary

-As always, to build a Dockerfile you want to put it in it's own folder, and cd to that folder, after that, just do:
+As always, to build a Dockerfile you want to put it in it's own folder, after cd-ing to that folder, just do:

 ```sh
 $ docker build -t <container_name> .